 Beyond History for Historical Consciousness: Students, Narrative, and Memory

-As issues of history, memory, and identity collide in society and in the classroom, the timing is ideal to investigate the views of twenty-first-century students.
-Relying on the theory of historical consciousness, this book presents the results of a comprehensive study conducted with over six hundred French Canadian students, examining their narrative views of the collective past.
-The authors offer new evidence on how young citizens from various regions and ethnocultural groups of Québec and Ontario think about their national history in the twenty-first century and what impact education, historical culture, and the "real-life" curriculum of meaningful experiences have on the formation of narration, identity, and historical consciousness.
+As issues of history, memory, and identity collide with increasing frequency and intensity in the classroom and society, the timing is ideal to investigate the impact of these forces on twenty-first-century students.
+Relying on the theory of historical consciousness, this book presents the results of a comprehensive study conducted with over 600 French Canadian students that examines their narrative views of the collective past.
+The authors offer new evidence on how young citizens from various regions and ethnocultural groups in Quebec and Ontario think about their national history and what impact education, historical culture, and the “real-life” curriculum of meaningful experiences have on the formation of narration, identity, and historical consciousness.

 - World Rights

 - Page Count: 216 pages

 - Illustrations: 21

 "Beyond History for Historical Consciousness examines an incredibly important topic, relevant not only to a Canadian audience.
 It should be read by American history educators as well, since French Canadian history shares important parallels with the histories of many groups in the United States, such as Mexican Americans.
 Ultimately, Beyond History for Historical Consciousness challenges educators to consider the role that narratives and collective memory play in our understanding of the past.
 The book highlights the need for history educators to consider the power of narrative templates, the role of conflicting interpretations, and the place of historical consciousness in their classrooms."

 Christopher C. Martell, College of Education and Human Development, University of Massachusetts Boston